drasbaek/data-augmentation-for-alzheimer-classification/README.md

 * The baseline augmentation is only trained on half as much data as the augmentation models and hence should be expected to perform worse under all circumstances.
 * Other model structures, such as applying a pretrained CNN instead, could lead to vastly different results for the augmentation types.

+## References
+* Cirillo, M. D., Abramian, D., & Eklund, A. (2021, September).
+What is the best data augmentation for 3D brain tumor segmentation?.
+In 2021 IEEE International Conference on Image Processing (ICIP) (pp. 36-40).
+IEEE.